 The Fed’s Updated Rate Expectations

 The Federal Reserve have been under the microscope for the better part of two years as they worked to handle the fallout from Covid-19 and now continue to work to keep a handle on inflation.
 It’s well known raising interest rates has been their focus, and these higher rates have both been a blessing and curse for many.
 A blessing for those able to earn yield on their cash, but a curse for some banks who made outsized, longer term bond purchases and saw their value plummet.
-See Kurt Brown’s article on the Banking Industry for more info.
+See article on the for more info.
 With this new information, the Fed has altered their rate expectations for the year.
 Markets anticipated at least four more rate hikes with the first cut not taking place until 2024.
-Now markets are only expecting one more hike with the first cut this summer.
+Now with the first cut this summer.
 This change boosted risk assets, especially growth stocks.
 But seeing how quickly things can change from the chart below, nothing is set in stone.
 (Source: Schwab)

 2023 Major League Baseball